Frank Sinatra: Tribute albums to Sinatra

-Film and television portrayals
+Film, television and stage portrayals

-Sinatra has also been portrayed on numerous occasions in film and television.
 A television miniseries based on Sinatra's life, titled Sinatra, was aired by CBS in 1992.
-The series was directed by James Steven Sadwith, who won an Emmy Award for Outstanding Individual Achievement in Directing for a Miniseries or a Special, and starred Philip Casnoff as Sinatra.
-Sinatra was written by Abby Mann and Philip Mastrosimone, and produced by Sinatra's daughter, Tina.
+The series was directed by James Steven Sadwith, who won an Emmy Award for Outstanding Individual Achievement in Directing for a Miniseries or a Special and starred Philip Casnoff as Sinatra.
+Sinatra was written by Abby Mann and Philip Mastrosimone and produced by Sinatra's daughter, Tina.

 Sinatra has subsequently been portrayed on screen by Ray Liotta (The Rat Pack, 1998), James Russo (Stealing Sinatra, 2003), Dennis Hopper (The Night We Called It a Day, 2003), and Robert Knepper (My Way, 2012), and spoofed by Joe Piscopo and Phil Hartman on Saturday Night Live.
 A biographical film directed by Martin Scorsese has long been planned.
-A 1998 episode of the BBC documentary series Arena, The Voice of the Century, focused on Sinatra.
 Alex Gibney directed a four-part biographical series on Sinatra, All or Nothing at All, for HBO in 2015.
 A musical tribute was aired on CBS television in December 2015 to mark Sinatra's centenary.
 Sinatra was also portrayed by Rico Simonini in the 2018 feature film Frank & Ava, which is based on a play by Willard Manus.
+Creed singer Scott Stapp also portrayed Sinatra in the 2024 feature film Reagan, a biopic of U.S. President Ronald Reagan.
+Martin Scorsese planned to make a film on Sinatra and his second wife Ava Gardner.

+In 2021, Sinatra was portrayed by actor Frank John Hughes in the Paramount+ limited series, The Offer.

-Sinatra was convinced that Johnny Fontane, a mob-associated singer in Mario Puzo's novel The Godfather (1969), was based on his life.
-Puzo wrote in 1972 that when the author and singer met in Chasen's, Sinatra "started to shout abuse", calling Puzo a "pimp" and threatening physical violence.
-This was recreated in the miniseries The Offer with Sinatra portrayed by Frank John Hughes.
+Sinatra believed that Johnny Fontane, a mob-associated singer in Mario Puzo's novel The Godfather (1969), was based on him.
+Puzo wrote in 1972 that when the author and singer met in Chasen's, Sinatra "started to shout abuse", threatening violence.
 Francis Ford Coppola, director of the film adaptation, said in the audio commentary that "Obviously Johnny Fontane was inspired by a kind of Frank Sinatra character".

-In December 2020, it was announced that Creed singer Scott Stapp will portray Frank Sinatra in Reagan, a biopic of U.S. President Ronald Reagan.